openwisp/openwisp-network-topology/README.rst

         # ... other apps ...
         # 'openwisp_network_topology'  <-- comment out or delete this line
         'sample_network_topology'
+        # optional, only if you need to extend the integration app
+        'sample_integration_device'
     ]

 For more information about how to work with django projects and django apps,